nickabs/transmission/README.md

 This theme is optimised for traditional blog sites, particularly sites with lots of content and long articles.
 Features include:

 - dark mode toggle (dark mode will default to the operating system setting, but can be overridden by the user)
-- dropdown tags menu: expanded or minimised (hamburger) options
+- dropdown navigation menu: expanded or minimised (hamburger) options
 - table of contents for long articles, including a reading progress indicator - works in both mobile and laptop views)
 - sharing icons (facebook, twitter, whatsapp, copy link)
 - Search